 Tick Size Pilot Program

-- The control group will be quoted and trade at their current tick size increment.
+- The control group was quoted and traded at their current tick size increment.

-- The first test group will be quoted in $0.05 increments, but will continue to trade at their current price increment.
+- The first test group was quoted in $0.05 increments, but continued to trade at their current price increment.

 - The second test group will be quoted and trade in $0.05 minimum increments, but would allow certain exemptions for midpoint executions, retail investor executions, and negotiated trades.

-- The third test group will adhere to the requirements of the second test group, but will also be subject to a "trade-at" requirement.
-There will also be an exemption for block size orders.
+- The third test group adhered to the requirements of the second test group, but was also subject to a "trade-at" requirement.
+There was also an exemption for block size orders.

-Market quality statistics, market and marketable limit order data, and market maker profitability will be collected and provided to the SEC on a monthly basis.
-Market quality data and aggregated market maker profitability data will also be made publicly available on a monthly basis by each Plan Participant that acts as the designated examining authority for a Trading Center or Market Maker that is required to submit data under the plan.
+Market quality statistics, market and marketable limit order data, and market maker profitability were collected and provided to the SEC on a monthly basis.
+Market quality data and aggregated market maker profitability data were also made publicly available on a monthly basis by each Plan Participant that acted as the designated examining authority for a Trading Center or Market Maker that was required to submit data under the plan.